SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    control_active=True, the system is trying to bring the value to the target.
    When control_active=False, this control mechanism is switched off, and the target value is not considered any more.
-   In a typical example we have a module A controlling module B and with two possible states, as in the following example:
+   In a typical example we have a module A controlling module B (e.g. temperature (A) and power output (B) as stated above) and with two possible states, as in the following example:

    =================== ====================== ======================